 By exploring the differences between GAE and conventional treatments, we can uncover insights that may change the way we approach knee pain relief, ensuring you feel supported every step of the way.

 Genicular Artery Embolization (GAE) is a remarkable, minimally invasive technique that aims to ease discomfort in the joint, particularly for those suffering from osteoarthritis.
 By blocking blood vessels that contribute to inflammation, GAE offers a promising solution.
 Conducted as an outpatient service under local anesthesia, patients can return home the same day, which significantly reduces the GAE minimal downtime price.
 In contrast, traditional treatments for knee discomfort, like total knee replacement or arthroscopy, often involve large incisions, lengthy recovery periods, and increased risks of complications.
-While options such as physical therapy and medication are available, they can take longer to show results and may not effectively address the vascular issues causing discomfort.
+While options such as are available, they can take longer to show results and may not effectively address the vascular issues causing discomfort.

 Recent studies show that GAE can lead to a 40% to 50% reduction in discomfort scores within the first week, with improvements lasting one to three years.
 Clinical success rates reveal that: